usherlabs/programs/README.md

 ## Quick start

-Learn the basics by creating a new Camapign and indexing it on Usher with the Usher CLI.
+Learn the basics by creating a new Campaign and indexing it on Usher with the Usher CLI.
 [CLI guide →](packages/cli)

 ## Installation and usage